 Routing policies are attached to projects or set as the org default.
 When Gateway receives a request, it resolves the policy in this order:

-When a routing policy is active, the model field in your request is optional - the policy selects the provider and model automatically.
+project_id body field) and that project has a routing policy, Gateway uses it.When a routing policy is active, the model field in your request is optional.
+The policy selects the provider and model automatically.
 Omit it for Priority and Intelligent routing. model is only required when no policy resolves for the request.

 You cannot pass a routing strategy in the request body.
 To route different requests through different strategies:

-This is useful when different features or user tiers need different cost/quality trade-offs.
+project_id field in the request body per request.
+All projects share the same API key.This is useful when different features or user tiers need different cost/quality trade-offs.

-Set the request’s model field to the sentinel value "default_routing" to explicitly request policy-based routing without naming a model.
+default_routingSet the request’s model field to the sentinel value "default_routing" to explicitly request policy-based routing without naming a model.

 The sentinel value is case-insensitive and whitespace is stripped, so " Default_Routing " resolves the same as "default_routing".

-default_routing is useful when you have a client that always sends a model field - for example, the OpenAI SDK or a templated request payload - but you want every request to honor the project or org default policy.
+default_routing is useful when you have a client that always sends a model field, for example the OpenAI SDK or a templated request payload, but you want every request to honor the project or org default policy.
 Set the value once at the client level and Gateway will pick the model.

 If no routing policy resolves for the request (no project policy and no org default), Gateway rejects requests sent with model: "default_routing" because there’s no policy to hand off to.
 Either configure an org default policy or send a concrete model ID.